 Don’t eat red meat?
 Hamburger Mary’s can substitute a chicken breast, turkey patty or veggie patty in any burger for a minimal charge.

-If you can’t decide on one choice of meat, order a set of sliders—you can choose up to three different kinds of meat, each individually paired with a complimentary sauce, grilled onions, pickles and cheese.
+If you can’t decide on one choice of meat, order a set of sliders—you can choose up to three different kinds of meat, each individually paired with a complementary sauce, grilled onions, pickles, and cheese.

 What & Where